Etienne P. LeBel, Ph.D., Independent Meta-Scientist, Western University

-I am currently an independent meta-scientist working for the Berkeley Initiative for Transparency in the Social Sciences (BITSS), where I do research in basic and applied areas of meta-science.
-Within the basic area, I'm leading a 3-year longitudinal study tracking the evolution across time of transparency and reproducibility attitudes and behaviors in the Social Sciences; previously, I lead PsychDisclosure.org, a naturalistic study on methodological reporting practices in psychology that contributed to raising reporting standards in psychology.
-Within the applied area, I'm currently contributing to increasing the cumulativeness and value of the Social Sciences by leading Curate Science (effort to crowd-source the tracking & interpretation of replication evidence), doing simulation work on optimizing the efficiency of scientific discovery, and by promoting new replication norms.
+I do research in basic and applied areas of meta-science.
+Within the basic area, I investigate the social psychology of social psychology (e.g., simulation work optimizing the efficiency and falsifiability of scientific research; developing new replication norms guided by social norms theory).
+I previously lead PsychDisclosure.org, a naturalistic study on methodological reporting practices in psychology that contributed to raising journal reporting standards.
+Within the applied area, I increase the cumulativeness and value of the Social Sciences by leading Curate Science, an effort to crowd-source the tracking and interpretation of replication evidence and analytic reproducibility of published findings.

-My background is in social psychology where I primarily investigated prejudice and stereotyping, attitudes and persuasion, and romantic relationships and methodological issues in psychology research (e.g., metric calibration; levels-of-analysis problem; measurement issues related to replicability, hypothesis testing, and construct validity).
+My background is in social psychology where I primarily investigated prejudice and stereotyping, attitudes and persuasion, romantic relationships, and methodological issues in psychology research (e.g., metric calibration; levels-of-analysis problem; measurement issues related to replicability, hypothesis testing, and construct validity).

-LeBel, E. P., Campbell, L., & Loving, T. J. (in press).
+LeBel, E. P., Campbell, L., & Loving, T. J. (2016).
 Benefits of open and high-powered research outweigh costs.
-Journal of Personality and Social Psychology.
-[PDF]
+Forthcoming in Journal of Personality and Social Psychology.
+[PDF] [PsyArXiv preprint] [Shiny App]

 LeBel, E. P. (2015).
 A new replication norm for psychology.
 Collabra.
 [Article]

 Battista, C., Gauvrit, N., & LeBel, E. P. (2015).
 Madness in the method: Fatal flaws in triple-blind mediumship research.
-To be published in M. Martin & K. Augustine (Eds.), The Myth of an Afterlife: The Case Against Life After Death.
+Published in M. Martin & K. Augustine (Eds.), The Myth of an Afterlife: The Case Against Life After Death.
 Lanham, MD: Scarecrow Press.
+[Buy on Amazon.com]

 Campbell, L., Loving, T. J., & LeBel, E. P. (2014).
 Enhancing transparency of the research process to increase accuracy of findings: A guide for relationship researchers.
 Personal Relationships, 21, 531-545.
 DOI: 10.1111/pere.12053 [PDF] [SSRN pre-print]